Everything you need to know about COVID-19 testing

 PCR Testing

 PCR testing is used to see whether a patient has the virus at the time they are tested.
-The majority of tests that are being used both in the UK and across the globe are PCR tests.
+The majority of tests that are used both in the UK and across the globe are PCR tests.
 These tests use a nasopharyngeal swab sample taken from the nose and the throat which is then tested in a laboratory for signs of the virus RNA.

 They identify the presence of the SARS-CoV-2 nucleic acid and diagnose whether the patient currently has the virus in their body.
 By detecting the viral RNA, they are able to diagnose COVID-19 in the very early stages of infection.